kunupat/aws-solution-architect-associate-certification-notes/README.md

 ### S3 Bucket Access
 #### Bucket Policies

+> Control who can access this bucket.

 - Bucket Policies are similar to IAM policy but are applied to AWS resources (S3 in this case).
 Hence it will also have *principal* defined in the policy as opposed to IAM policies.
+- Bucket policies can also have *conditions*.
+Condition values can be date, time, ARN of requester, IP of requester, user name, user id and user agent.
+S3 policy also support conditions using `object tags`.
-Sample bucket policy:
+- Sample bucket policy:

+- Can be used to put size limit policies (upto 20KBs) on S3 buckets/objects.

 ```
 {